 (ii) that there is another reason why the original decision should be revoked.

-(5) If the Minister revokes the original decision, the original decision is taken not to have been made…
+(5) If the Minister revokes the original decision, the original decision is taken not to have been made.

 The effect of these provisions is summarised by the Victorian Court of Appeal in Konamala v The Queen in the following terms:

-Thus, the practical effect of the key provisions of the [Migration] Act (in its current form) is that the Minister must cancel the visa of a person sentenced to (and serving) a sentence of imprisonment of 12 months or more.
+Thus, the practical effect of the key provisions of the Act (in its current form) is that the Minister must cancel the visa of a person sentenced to (and serving) a sentence of imprisonment of 12 months or more.
 Any decision thus made to cancel a visa then stands, unless the Minister later is satisfied that there is a reason why the original decision to cancel the visa should be revoked.

-Not Tenable to Anticipate at Sentencing if Visa Cancellation Will be Revoked
+Not Tenable to Anticipate at Sentencing if Visa Cancellation Will Be Revoked

-The key provision in section 501CA of the Migration Act is subsection (4)(b)(ii) because it is the pathway that is most readily invoked in order to attempt to revoke a visa cancellation.
-There are a range of considerations that can influence the decision about whether a visa cancellation should be revoked, including the offender’s level of integration within Australia (including family, work and business matters), the exact nature of the relevant offence, the offender’s general character and conduct after the offence, the offender’s health and the length of time the offender has lived in Australia.
+The key provision in s 501CA of the Migration Act is sub-s (4)(b)(ii), because it is the pathway most readily invoked in order to attempt to revoke a visa cancellation.
+There are a range of considerations that can influence the decision about whether a visa cancellation should be revoked, including: the offender’s level of integration within Australia (including family, work and business matters); the exact nature of the relevant offence; the offender’s general character and conduct after the offence; the offender’s health; and the length of time the offender has lived in Australia.
 Importantly, these considerations are not closed.
-There is a body of case law relating to the criteria that is relevant to the cancellation of visas.
+There is a body of case law relating to the criteria relevant to the cancellation of visas.
 Sentencing courts have not addressed this area of law in any detail.
-Thus, when judges sentence non-citizens to sanctions which trigger a visa cancellation, they do not examine the offender’s personal and other circumstances in an attempt to anticipate whether the offender has a tenable basis for revoking the cancelation of his or her visa.
+Thus, when judges sentence non-citizens to sanctions which trigger a visa cancellation, they do not examine the offender’s personal and other circumstances in an attempt to anticipate whether the offender has a tenable basis for revoking the cancellation of their visa.
 Presumably, the reason for this is that given the large number of variables that can influence a decision regarding whether to revoke a visa cancellation, it would be futile to attempt to determine with any degree of precision at the time of sentencing whether an offender who fails the character test will ultimately be successful in having the visa revocation rescinded.

-It is also pertinent to note that the above-mentioned provisions were enacted in 2014.
-Prior to that time a different regime existed relating to cancelling visas on character grounds.
-The main point of difference was that pursuant to the earlier provisions, the Minister’s power to cancel a visa where a person had a substantial criminal record was discretionary.
+It is also pertinent to note that the abovementioned provisions were enacted in 2014.
+Prior to that time, a different regime existed relating to cancelling visas on character grounds.
+The main point of difference was that pursuant to the earlier provisions, the Minister’s power to cancel a visa where a person had a relevant substantial criminal record was discretionary.
 Thus, there was no automatic cancellation in these circumstances.
 For the purposes of sentencing law, it has been held that the change is not material.
-In Nei Lima Da Costa Junior v The Queen, the Court stated:
+In Da Costa v The Queen, the Victorian Court of Appeal stated: